 The HD Cineflex V14 is an ultra flexible, lightweight, high performance gyro-stabilised camera system.
-The system comes fitted with a Sony High Definition camera (Sony HDC-950 or HDC-1500) with various lens options available.
+The system comes fitted with a Sony High Definition camera (HDC-2500) with various lens options available.

 The system can be used as a helicopter camera mount, or rigged to airships, the ACS EyeFlyer as well as CAMCAT and our extensive inventory of Railcam systems.